Shimorina/human-evaluation-datasheet/sheet/markdown/human-evaluation-datasheet.md

 20. ***other (please specify)***: if task is none of the above, choose this option and describe it.

-## Question 2.4: Input Language(s), or ‘N/A.’
+## Question 2.4: Input Language(s), or ‘N/A’.

 This field records the language(s) of the inputs accepted by the system(s) being evaluated.

-*What to enter in the text box*: any language name(s) that apply, mapped to standardised full language names in ISO 639-1[2].
+*What to enter in the text box*: any language name(s) that apply, mapped to standardised full language names in ISO 639-1\[2\].
 E.g. English, Herero, Hindi.
-If no language is accepted as (part of) the input, enter ‘N/A.’
+If no language is accepted as (part of) the input, enter ‘N/A’.

-## Question 2.5: Output Language(s), or ‘N/A.’
+## Question 2.5: Output Language(s), or ‘N/A’.

 This field records the language(s) of the outputs generated by the system(s) being evaluated.

 *What to enter in the text box*: any language name(s) that apply, mapped to standardised full language names in ISO 639-1 (2019).
 E.g. English, Herero, Hindi.
-If no language is generated, enter ‘N/A.’
+If no language is generated, enter ‘N/A’.

-# Output Sample, Evaluators, Experimental Design
+# Questions about Output Sample, Evaluators, Experimental Design

 ## Sample of system outputs (or human-authored stand-ins) evaluated (Questions 3.1.1–3.1.3)